Quint097/DWIN_Font_Tools/README.md

 Instructions on how to use are inside each folder.

 ## Revert to the original font
-You can revert back to the original font simply by uploading the file from './.HZK Font Files/DWIN Font (original)/' to your printer.
+You can revert back to the original font simply by uploading the file from './.HZK Font Files/DWIN Font (original)/' to your display.